sudharshan2151/Parking_Lot/README.md

 # Parking Lot System 🅿️

-This project aims to design a next-generation parking lot system capable of managing a parking lot without any human intervention.
+This project aims to design a parking lot system capable of managing a parking lot without any human intervention.
 The system is implemented as a command-line application with various functionalities.

 ## Requirements